programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 {% include figure.html caption="jython request" filename="refine-jython-request.png" %}

-Click *Ok* and the Jython script will run for every row in the column.
+Click *OK* and the Jython script will run for every row in the column.
 The JSON response can then be parsed using the methods demonstrated in *Example 2*.
 Given the small expression window and uniform data, the script above is pragmatically simplified and compressed.
 When Refine is encountering problems, it is better to implement a more complete script with error handling.